WCTEDAQ/WCTEDAQ/UserTools/V792/README.md

 * `V792::Execute` starts the readout thread.
 * `V792::Finalise` stops the readout thread and closes the connections.

+The following settings configure the tool in general:

+* `verbose`, integer: log verbosity level.
+The lower level, the more important the log message is.
+* `standalone`, boolean: when 1, the tool does not require RunControl in the toolchain and can operate independently.

-Each setting in the configuration file can be specified either as
+Each QDC setting in the configuration file can be specified either as
 ```
 setting_name value
 ```